FlyingHat404/TokCom/README.md

 ```bash
 python task_avqa.py
 ```
-- Unlike original AVQA implementations, our model **generates autoregressively** rather than using a classification head.
-- The output spans the entire vocabulary.
-- See `modules/foundation_model.py` for details.
+- It’s noteworthy that we evaluate the autoregressive generation capability of the foundation model rather than using a classification head as the origin implementation does [MUSIC-AVQA](https://github.com/GeWu-Lab/MUSIC-AVQA).
+Specifically, the output space of our model spans the entire vocabulary instead of a limited set of label indices.
+See `modules/foundation_model.py` for details.

 ---

-## 💡 Notes for Beginners
-- Set breakpoints to inspect tensor shapes during each stage — it's a great way to understand the data flow.
+For beginners, it is recommended to set breakpoints to check the shape of tensors at each step of the process :)

 ---